splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-k8s/50-profiling-db-query.md

 * Java Memory Metric Charts **(1)**,  Allow you to `Monitor Heap Memory, Application Activity` like `Memory Allocation Rate`  and `Garbage Collecting` Metrics.
 * Ability to focus/see metrics and Stack Traces only related to the Span **(2)**, This will filter out background activities running in the Java application if required.
 * Java Function calls identified.**(3)**, allowing you to drill down  into the Methods called from that function.
-* The Flame Graph,  with details of the
+* The Flame Graph **(4)**,  with the visualization of hierarchical based on the stack traces of the profiled service.

+Once you have identified the relevant Function or method you are interested in, you can get drill down , and by right

 <!--